Revelation Chapter 16

 Jesus told the religious people of His day, “Woe unto you, scribes and Pharisees, hypocrites!
 For ye make clean the outside of the cup and of the platter, but within they are full of extortion and excess.
 Thou blind Pharisee, cleanse first that which is within the cup and platter, that the outside of them may be clean also” (Matthew 23:25-26).

 We can make ourselves look pretty good in the sight of men, but what goes on in the heart of man cannot be hidden from God who alone can change what we are like on the inside.
 When sin came into this world, we contracted this contagious disease, and nothing we can do can eliminate it from our lives; only God can take us and re-create us back into His likeness.
 He is the Great Physician.
 “But we all . . . are changed into the same image from glory to glory, even as by the Spirit of the LORD” (2 Corinthians 3:18).
-"If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness" (1 John 1:9).
+"If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness" (1 John 1:9, emphasis added).
 "God is not a man, that He should lie; neither the son of man, that He should repent [change His mind]: hath He said, and shall He not do it? or hath He spoken, and shall He not make it good?
 (Numbers 23:19).

 When God’s people are rescued from the earth and from the sadistic tyrant who is in charge here to the extent permitted by God; when Satan and all of his followers are destroyed, and when this earth is re-created and made the eternal home of the righteous, then can it truly and finally be said, “It is done!”
 When the words “it is done” are pronounced in Revelation 16:17, it is marking the end of probation for mankind.
-The events described under the seventh plague is the same as the scene pictured in Revelation 11:19 which is as we have seen in a previous study occurs on the Day of Atonement and when the words of Revelation 22:11 are pronounced: “He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.”
+The events described under the seventh plague are the same as the scene pictured in Revelation 11:19 which is as we have seen in a previous study occurs on the Day of Atonement and when the words of Revelation 22:11 are pronounced: “He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.”
 There is no more opportunity to repent and turn to God for salvation.
 “It is done.”